HicResearch/TREEHOOSE/README.md

 [opening a GitHub issue on this repository](https://github.com/HicResearch/TREEHOOSE/issues) or by emailing `hicsupport@dundee.ac.uk`.

-We can talk you through some of the current strengths and weaknesses of the platform, and include your requirements when planning future work.
+We can help demonstrate features of the platform and see how they match your requirements, and discuss future enhancements.

 ---